-Berd is one of the cities of Tavush Region.
-It is located on the left bank of the valley of Tavush River, 54 km east of the administrative center of Ijevan and 202 km far from Yerevan.
-The city is surrounded by not high mountains and borders on Khndzorut Mountain chain, the other edges borders on Tavush's mountains.
+Berd is a small town in the Tavush Region.
+It is located on the left bank of the Tavush River, 54 km east of the administrative centre Ijevan and 202 km from Yerevan.
+The town is surrounded by low mountains.

-The first time the fortress was mentioned in the 10th century as a residence of Ashot Yerkat (Iron) and it was unique because it had a harmonious water supply.
-Since the 14th century, the castle was abandoned.
+The fortress was first mentioned in the 10th century as the residence of the Armenian king Ashot Yerkat (Iron).
+The fortress was unique as it had a developed water supply system.
+The castle has been abandoned since the 14th century.

-The town's famous church is Saint Hovhannes.
-The museum of "Berd city's history and life.
-It was opened in 1981 as a branch of "Sardarapat's ethnography" museum which is not so far from the city, it is located in a beautiful place, near "Soran park".
+In 2014 the church of Saint Hovhannes was built in Berd.
+The town also has a museum devoted to the history and life of Berd.
+It was opened in 1981 as a branch of "Sardarapat's ethnography" museum which is not so far from the city near a beautiful place called "Soran park".